dkkim1005/Python-Experiments/README.md

-# Python_experiment
+# Python experiment

-Collection of examples about python syntax and c-extention modules
+Examples of python syntax and writing a C-extention module